lucascompython/speed-comparison/README.md

 - [X] Add JavaScript with [Node](https://nodejs.org)
 - [X] Add Java
 - [X] Finish adding an optimized version for each language using compiler optimizations and using the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)
+- [X] Add an option to run the comparisons in parallel
+- [X] Add an option to run natively
 - [ ] Add other methods of comparing E.g: [Leibniz formula for π](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80) to compare the floating point operations
 - [ ] Add full Docker Support
-- [ ] Add an option to run natively
-- [ ] Add an option to run the comparisons in parallel
 - [ ] Add Terminal graphs
 - [ ] Add C#
 - [ ] Add Rust